vely-digital/discord-action-steps/README.md

   steps: ${{ toJson(steps) }}
 ```

-**IMPORTANT!!!** For steps to show up in message.
-Every one needs to have ID see example below.
+**IMPORTANT!!!** For steps to show up in message, everyone needs to have ID (see example below).
 Id name will be shown as name in message.

 ```yaml
 - name: example